Skip to content

 At the Sept.
 28 MD of Bonnyville council meeting, during the Environmental and Protective services 2024 second quarterly report, Coun.
 Ben.
 Fadeyiw spoke on the topic.

-“We have a water vessel inspection on Highway 55 [near the provincial boarder], and they’re having concerns about where they are placed, as people using Cherry Ridge Road before the actual station can just go north or they go in and around, so a lot of boats aren't being inspected coming in from Saskatchewan.”
+“We have a water vessel inspection on Highway 55 [near the provincial border], and they’re having concerns about where they are placed, as people using Cherry Ridge Road before the actual station can just go north or they go in and around, so a lot of boats aren't being inspected coming in from Saskatchewan.”

 Coun.
 Dana Swigart mirrored Fadeyiw’s concerns, explaining how Zebra mussels can grow to a significant size and in prolific numbers, causing major damage to an ecosystem and infrastructure.

 “They grow to a good size . . .
 I've been to other countries where you look in their water intakes and they're clogged.
-These muscles are destroying millions and millions of dollars worth of infrastructure.
+These mussels are destroying millions and millions of dollars worth of infrastructure.
 We have a chance to stop them . . . but like Councillor Fadeyiw said, some people know where that station is, and they bypass it,” said Swigart.

 Fadeyiw pressed the MD’s Environmental and Protective services department to engage with the province and find some solutions – potentially increasing funding toward the inspection efforts.